someobserver/recurgence/explanations/o/observer/index.md

 The URL in your address bar attempts to capture this balance.
 Consider the phrase: `Observer is.` That really isn't so much a sentence as it is an *equation*.
 The **observer is** neither the subject nor the verb, but the operator $\rightarrow$ the period at the end, declaring its interpretation of all the meaning patterns that came before it.
 Every observer is the focal pont where knowing and being focus into coherence.

-In this domain, the focal point is shifted to the middle—<u>where it's been all along</u>: `observer.is`
+In this domain, the focal point is shifted to the middle—where it's been all along: `observer.is`

 ## Historical Context